Skip to main content

 IMCU may place a hold on accounts upon notification of a member death.
 All pending transactions may be processed before funds are released to beneficiaries or the estate.

-Processing timelines at IMCU: POD and joint accounts processed upon verification of documents; estate accounts vary based on probate requirements.
-Incomplete documentation is the most common cause of delays—submitting all required documents with the initial claim helps avoid additional processing time.
+Expected timelines at IMCU: POD and joint accounts processed upon verification of documents; estate accounts vary based on probate requirements.
+Delays are almost always caused by incomplete paperwork—gathering all required documents before filing the initial claim helps avoid back-and-forth.

-IMCU requires several documents to process a claim, including Certified death certificate, Government-issued photo ID for claimant, and Letters Testamentary or Letters of Administration (if no POD/joint account), and additional documentation depending on the account type.
-Certified copies are typically needed—photocopies are generally not accepted for death certificates or court documents.
+Documentation required by IMCU includes Certified death certificate, Government-issued photo ID for claimant, and Letters Testamentary or Letters of Administration (if no POD/joint account), along with additional paperwork that varies by account type.
+All death certificates and court documents must be certified copies.

 Frequently asked questions